 MCV’s mission is to research, perform, and promote the music of the fife and drum, to celebrate its historic roots, and to pass this living tradition along by example and instruction.

 MCV is comfortable performing for small fundraisers and town parades all the way up to frequent collaborations with world class musical organizations, such as the Boston Pops Orchestra and Boston Camerata.
 Learn more.

 As we march through our 36th year, we think about the generous support we receive from our audiences and our donors, and we salute you…..we wouldn’t be here without you.
 Click here to learn how you can support MCV.

 MCV is always looking for talented fifers, snare drummers and bass drummers to join our ranks.
 We are also recruiting for the Color Guard for the 2019 season.
-If interested in learning more about the musical requirements for membership, audition requirements, etc. please feel free to contact us by email or phone.
+If interested in learning more about the requirements for membership, audition requirements, etc. please feel free to contact us by email or phone.
 MCV plays 10 hole Healy fifes; our rope tension snare and bass drums are made by Cooperman.
 Learn more.